kelseyhightower/confd/docs/command-line-flags.md

   -backend string
       backend to use (default "etcd")
   -basic-auth
-      Use Basic Auth to authenticate (only used with -backend=etcd) -client-ca-keys string
+      Use Basic Auth to authenticate (only used with -backend=consul and -backend=etcd) -client-ca-keys string
       client ca keys
   -client-cert string